diva-exchange/academia/content-creation/topics.md

 # Topics: New Articles
 _Instructions: add new topic suggestions on top, same format as the very first topic at the bottom._

+## 15-Dec-2022 Short Book review
+Book "Vincent Gramoli - Blockchain Scalability and its Foundations in Distributed Systems", 2022 - What is the relation to DIVA (development of "Democratic Byzantine Faul Tolerance" since 2020.

+## 15-Dec-2022 Democratic Byzantine Fault Tolerance
+What is it?
+Why is it important regarding energy efficiency?
+What are consensus algos in general?
+How is used by DIVA?

 ## 15-Nov-2022 Security in the work with crypto exchanges
 Best Security Practices in Crypto Exchanges.
 Diva’s Experience.